 About

-I am a Lecturer (Assistant Professor) in Technology Enhanced Learning at The Open University (OU) and a Fellow of the Higher Education Academy (FHEA).
+I am a Lecturer (Assistant Professor) in Technology Enhanced Learning at The Open University (OU) and a Senior Fellow of the Higher Education Academy (SFHEA).
 My work focuses on designing and evaluating engaging learning technologies, and improving diverse student bodies' learning experiences and outcomes.
 I am a mixed-methods researcher that combines expertise from the Education, Human-Computer Interaction and Citizen Science fields.

 OU-related work

-As a member of the Quality Enhancement and Innovation (QEI) team in IET, I contribute to pan-university and cross-faculty scholarship projects.
-Insights from these projects help the OU to take useful actions to better support the learning experience and outcomes of students.
-I am currently leading the Younger Students project, exploring the motivations and experiences of OU's younger students (18-19-year-olds) and the online exams project, exploring OU students’ views around the nuances and variants of online exams.
-In the past, I explored the impact of Covid-19 pandemic on the learning activities of the OU undergraduate students; I evaluated the use of Virtual Microscope by OU students and tutors; and I evaluated the benefits and challenges of producing and presenting OU courses of high quality (i.e. H880, BXM840, BXM850 & D890) on the FutureLearn platform, for students and staff.
+In the past, I explored the motivations and experiences of OU's younger students (18-19-year-olds); I explored the impact of Covid-19 pandemic on the learning activities of the OU undergraduate students; I evaluated the use of Virtual Microscope by OU students and tutors; and I evaluated the benefits and challenges of producing and presenting OU courses of high quality (i.e. H880, BXM840, BXM850 & D890) on the FutureLearn platform, for students and staff.

 I held internal funding for several projects: (a) as a PI to study the OU students' views about assessment, delivery, invigilation and quality assurance in online exams with the OU's Assessment Programme (pan-university scholarship funding); (b) as a PI to study the impact of Covid-19 on the research progress and well-being of PhD students worldwide in collaboration with the UCL School of Management (coronavirus research fund); and (c) as a PI to study the impact of Covid-19 on the learning, assessment and social activities of undergraduate OU students (coronavirus research fund).